 - how many bank tellers work in Surrey (or another census subdivision) yet work in Burnaby, and vice versa?

 We've recruited over a dozen professors from across Canada to analyze the data, producing what we expect will be sobering and statistically-sound statements about the current, grossly-inefficient situation.
-We will release these statements along with the datasets themselves – at no charge – to the media, school boards, municipalities, banks and other large employers in March.
-If you want to analyze this cross-tabulated dataset, contact Bruce at firstname.lastname@example.org to be put on the list.
+We are releasing these statements along with the datasets themselves – at no charge – to the media, school boards, municipalities, banks and other large employers.
+If you want to analyze this cross-tabulated dataset, contact Bruce at email@example.com to join in.

 Your home, work and play only a short hop apart …

-We've started gathering media partners, sponsors and endorsers.
-If you have contacts to suggest or expertise to offer, please email Bruce at email@example.com or phone 250-380-0998 (Pacific time).
+If you have government contacts to suggest or expertise to offer, please email Bruce at firstname.lastname@example.org or phone 250-380-0998 (Pacific time).